2024 PDC Players Championship series: Players Championship 10

-Players Championship 10 was contested on 7 May 2024. hit a nine-dart finish against Jelle Klaasen.
+Players Championship 10 was contested on 7 May 2024.
+Darryl Pilgrim hit a nine-dart finish against Jelle Klaasen.
 The tournament was won by Brendan Dolan, who defeated Jeffrey de Graaf 8–4 in the final.

 June

 Players Championship 11

 Players Championship 11 was contested on 11 June 2024.
 Stephen Bunting and Adam Hunt both hit a nine-dart finish in their matches against and Kim Huybrechts respectively.
 The tournament was won by Alan Soutar, who defeated Daryl Gurney 8–7 in the final.